Home » Stewardship Handbook » Preparing a Stewardship Plan

 • Bird surveys identify breeding pairs of at least two interior forest species

 Understanding the difference between the current condition and the desired condition will help land managers see how much work may be needed.
-This will help them chose a sustainable course of action based on available resources (see Sustainable Stewardship section).
+This will help them chose a sustainable course of action based on available resources (see Sustainable Stewardship).

 Step 6: Determine Appropriate Uses